-Click on this link to request a free 7-page publication from the National Institute of Mental Health titled, “Depression And College Students – Answers to College Students’ Frequently Asked Questions about Depression” or to download a digital version.
+Click on the following link to request a free 7-page publication from the National Institute of Mental Health titled, “Depression And College Students – Answers to College Students’ Frequently Asked Questions about Depression” or to download a digital version.

 Crisis Centers and Treatment

 If You are Having Thoughts of Suicide

 You should not be alone.
 Reach out and tell someone.
 Call 911 for immediate help.
 Call the National Prevention Lifeline at 1-800-273-TALK (8255), which is a toll-free number available 24 hours a day, every day.
 You may call for yourself or for anyone else.
 All calls are confidential.
 You can also visit the Lifeline’s website at http://www.suicidepreventionlifeline.org (Click here for a link to the Lifeline.)

 If Someone You Know is Considering Suicide